Apple fixed a number of issues with the latest update, but there are still a number of macOS 10.15.5 problems that you need to be aware of.

 The biggest known issue is that macOS 10.15.5 breaks creating new bootable backups.
 Carbon Copy Cloner shares a full breakdown of what is broken, and how you can work around this.

 The good news is that existing backups are unaffected or on your data.
 This is only on the “initial creation of a bootable backup.”
 This impacts the APFS filesystem and was known on the beta of macOS 10.15.5.

 You can work around this and learn more at Carbon Copy Cloner.

 You can find feedback on the macOS Catalina update to get help from other users and to learn about what is going on.
 The macOS 1015.4 update is old enough that you can get feedback from forums and you can read our list of reasons to install macOS Catalina and reasons to wait.

 While Apple will need to fix some of the macOS Catalina problems, you can solve some issues on your own.
 We have a full guide on how to fix macOS Catalina problems, which will help you solve most issues on your own.

 If you cannot download or install macOS Catalina, try restarting the download, restarting your Mac, and switching to a wired connection.
 If your device feels sluggish after the update, you may need to simply wait for the background processes to finish.
 Give it a day or two.

 In cases where battery life takes a hit, the background processes could be a culprit, but you can use this guide to fix bad macOS Catalina battery life.

 If you can’t use WiFi, Bluetooth or you experience sound problems, try restarting your Mac or turning WiFi or Bluetooth off and then back on.
 You can also reach out to Apple Support via Twitter or via Apple’s website.

-If you still can’t fix the problem, you may need to contact Apple to schedule a Genius Bar visit to get help.
+If you still can’t fix the problem, you may need to contact Apple for help.

 macOS Catalina Downgrade Options